girlwcode/17appjjang/README.md

-This is the result of Hackathon distribution of Guru2 Android at SWU.
+This is the result of Hackathon of an intensive coding course(Guru2) at SWU.
 We got Encouragement Award in the contest.